jonathan-anziani/jonathan-anziani.github.io/_posts/2025-06-29-underwater-vision-augmentation.md

 {% include gallery id="gallery2" class="full" %}

 I mostly focused on the mechanical design and fabrication of the prototype.
-For the final prototype, I designed a component mounting bracket that minimizes overall product size while still being removable and replacable.
+For the final prototype, I designed a 3D-printed component mounting bracket that minimizes overall product size while still being removable and replacable.
 I also helped design the faceplate to would fit snugly with the faceshield of the Kirby-Morgan helmet, improving visual clarity by reducing the water gap.
 Additionally, I assisted the electrical sub-team by testing and choosing the final cameras used in the prototype based on hardware compatability.

 {% include gallery id="gallery3" class="full" %}

-More details including user testimonies from underwater testing at the Woods Hole Oceanographic Institution can be found in the product prototype presentation here.
+More details including a user testimony from underwater testing at the Woods Hole Oceanographic Institution can be found in the product prototype presentation here.

 {% include video id="1033163269#t=2h4m47s" provider="vimeo" %}